 Other Important Information about Placement Testing:

 There is no charge for full-time Oregon Tech students who are taking their first placement tests.
-Students who are re-testing or who are not full-time Oregon Tech students will be assessed a $5 fee per test for Reading, Writing, and A&P; there is a $10 fee for the Math placement test.
+Students who are re-testing or who are not full-time Oregon Tech students will be assessed a $20 fee per testing occurrence.
+This fee covers the Math, Reading, Writing and A&P tests.
 We strongly recommend that you review math concepts prior to taking the math placement test.
-In order to effectively review, you may want to obtain a math textbook from your high school or a library; study material from a previous math course; or you may access math instructional software in Oregon Tech's Center for Learning and Teaching; or access the online practice tests.
+In order to effectively review, you may want to obtain a math textbook from your high school or a library; study material from a previous math course; or access the online practice tests.

 When your reservation time comes, report to Testing Services in the LRC, room 230 (second floor of the library building) to begin your testing.
 If you have questions, contact Grace Rusth, Testing Services Specialist, at 541-851-5176.